josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

+[Edit 9/28/24: I left out that Matt's demands included the alternative option for WP Engine to "pay" in contribution hours; i.e., instead of cash, they could just donate employee work hours to WordPress.
+I didn't feel this was important, since ultimately it all shakes out the same (ha), but I suppose it's relevant information.]

 Again: this demand was ostensibly in exchange for a "license" to use terms like "WordPress," "WordPress hosting," "WooCommerce," etc.—none of which appear to be actually necessary.

 The only _possible_ exception seems to be "WooCommerce," which _is_ a trademark (and product/company) owned by Automattic.
 However, the lines are very blurry on what is and is not permissable when it comes to using the WooCommerce name.
 WP Engine does indeed call one of its offerings "WooCommerce hosting," which is explicitly called out in the guidelines.
 So I don't know, _maybe_ there's validity there. _Maybe_.